Trey Anastasio at Red Rocks, August 1996

 1U Ibanez TS-10 Overdrive Carried

-1U Ross Compressor Compressor Carried
+1U Ross Compressor Always-on compressor Carried

 1U CAE Super Tremolo Tremolo Carried